Find groups used in Jira Cloud permission schemes with REST API and Python

 The script below is beyond the scope of Atlassian support.
 We do not officially support providing scripts or maintaining them as per our support offerings.
 Any request to assist with running or debugging this script is beyond Atlassian support scope.This is provided as a workaround for the original feature request.
 For any updates on the ticket, please follow here: JRACLOUD-71967.

 By retrieving all data from these endpoints, we can compare granted permissions against a given group name.
-This determines if a group was granted any permissions for any schemes in the Jira site.
+This determines whether a group has been granted permissions for any schemes on the Jira site.

 Save the following Python code snippet as a file with .py extension.